YaaOppong/rbcl-generative-biology/README.md

 codons, structure-derived active-site residues), and the taxonomic structure is strong enough that a model's lineage bias is measurable rather than inferred.

-It is also a barcode gene, which turns out to matter.
+It is also a barcode gene.
 Evo 2's organelle training data is 100% RefSeq — one curated genome per species.
 The GenBank *rbcL* submissions that carry collection locality and voucher metadata are almost entirely outside it.
 The coverage gap is structured by curation policy, not